CONGRATULATIONS!

 Principle of operation:

-the Bird becomes increasingly top-heavy.
+pipe, the Bird becomes increasingly top-heavy.

-This causes the Bird to tilt forward until the water spills back into
+This causes the Bird to tilt forward until the water spills

-the barrel, where the cycle is repeated again.
+back into the barrel, where the cycle is repeated again.

 Hatched at the